How to Plan Your Trip to Cuba in 2025

 On the contrary, the wet season, June to November, sees unpredictable weather with quick and hard rainfalls, and high humidity with temperatures around 27 °C and 34 °C during the day.
 Generally speaking, Cuba can be visited in any season, however, the best time to go is from December to May.
 During this time, the temperatures are not too high and it rains sporadically.
 In addition, between August and October, there is a risk of hurricanes.

-Most tourists traveling to Cuba must have a valid passport with at least 6 months of validity upon entry, a return ticket, travel insurance with medical coverage, booked accommodation, and a tourist visa (Tarjeta del Turista).
-The visa can be obtained through the Cuban embassy or consulate in your country or through specialized travel agencies.
-Upon arrival, you’ll need to present your visa, booked accommodation, travel itinerary, and travel insurance.
-It’s not necessary to have accommodation booked for the entire trip; the first few nights will suffice.
-The tourist visa is valid for 30 days for a single entry.
-Some airlines may require you to show your travel insurance before boarding, so it’s advisable to purchase it well in advance.
+You can obtain the visa through the Cuban embassy or consulate in your country, or through specialized travel agencies.
+Upon arrival, you’ll need to show your visa, accommodation details, travel itinerary, and travel insurance.
+It’s not necessary to have accommodation booked for the entire stay—just for the first few nights.
+The tourist visa is valid for 30 days with a single entry.
+Some airlines may require you to show your travel insurance before boarding, so it’s wise to get it in advance.

-** Note: As of September 2020, the Cuban Government has exempted certain countries from requiring a visa to enter Cuba and made exemptions on the maximum duration of stay, which varies by country.
-It’s recommended to check with your nearest Cuban consulate for the latest information.
+Note: As of September 2020, Cuba exempted certain countries from requiring a visa and adjusted the maximum stay depending on the nationality.
+Always check with your nearest Cuban consulate for the latest details.

 How to Get to Cuba

-Cuba has 25 airports; however, the main international airport is Jose Marti in Havana.
+Cuba has 25 airports, but the main international gateway is José Martí International Airport in Havana.

-We were able to get a good deal on our trip to Cuba by flying on a holy day.
-Usually, people do not travel on festive days, but rather include these as part of their trip, so airlines tend to decrease their prices on these days.
-It could be a great opportunity to save money on flights for you too!
+We managed to secure a great deal on our flights by traveling on a holiday.
+While most people avoid flying on festive days and prefer to include them as part of their trip, airlines often lower their prices on these days.
+This could be a fantastic opportunity for you to save money on flights too!

-Once arrived at Havana airport, you will need to grab a taxi or a bus.
-You’ll be approached by several drivers outside the airport.
-Unfortunately, many taxi drivers do not hold a regular licence in Cuba and tend to increase their prices for tourists.
-For your peace of mind, we would recommend booking a safe and official transfer in Havana.
-This option could be a bit more expensive, but it would allow you to arrive straight at your place, thus particularly convenient if you are carrying heavy bags.
+Upon arriving at Havana Airport, you’ll need to take a taxi or a bus.
+Several drivers will approach you outside the terminal, but many of them do not have official licenses and may inflate prices for tourists.
+To avoid this, we recommend booking a safe and official transfer in advance.
+While it may be a bit more expensive, it ensures you go directly to your destination, which is especially convenient if you have heavy luggage.

-Alternatively, you could get the buses P16 or P19 from terminal 2, which will bring you to Plaza de la Revolucion.
+Alternatively, you can take buses P16 or P19 from Terminal 2, which will take you to Plaza de la Revolución.
 The P16 also stops in Vedado.
-These buses do not have a timetable, but they run quite frequently.
-The journey time would be between 50 to 60 minutes.
+These buses don’t have a fixed timetable but run frequently, with a journey time of about 50 to 60 minutes.

 The CUP (Peso Cubano) is now the only official currency in Cuba.
 Visitors can exchange Cuban currency at banks, hotels, and government currency exchange houses (CADECA).
 These offices are the safest place to exchange your cash.
 Just look for the CADECA sign.
 They are usually located in airports, hotels, and shopping centres.
 You can also withdraw money from an ATM using a credit or debit card.